X-lab-3D/GradPose/README.md

 ```sh
 gradpose [-h] [-i INPUT] [-s] [-t TEMPLATE] [-o OUTPUT] [-c CHAIN] [-r RESIDUES [RESIDUES ...]] [-n N_CORES] [-g] [-b BATCH_SIZE] [--silent] [--verbose] [--rmsd]
 ```
-Help and defaults for each argument can be seen executing GradPose with the help argument: ``gradpose -h``.
+Help and defaults for each argument can be viewed by executing GradPose with the help argument: ``gradpose -h``.
 Alternatively, you can examine the example usages listed below.

 ## Example usages